abhiTronix/raspberry-pi-cross-compilers/README.md

 ## Contributing

-You are welcome to contribute with *[suggestions, feature requests](https://github.com/abhiTronix/raspberry-pi-cross-compilers/issues).*
+You are welcome to contribute with *[bug reports, suggestions and additional feature requests](https://github.com/abhiTronix/raspberry-pi-cross-compilers/issues).*

 ### License